evanbowman/blind-jump/README.md

 ## Installation

 For mac users, there is a pre-compiled app package in targets/macOS, you can simply click and drag that into your Applications/ directory.
-For Linux users, there is a .deb package in targets/Linux, or you can try compiling from the source if your distro doesn't support debian packages.
+For Linux users, see instructions below for compiling from the source files.
+Windows steps tba.

 ## Building